-Equipment Rent Buy Notes Required Items 3 Lip balm X \$3-5 Stick, cream, or tube-type moisturizing balm, SPF 15 or greater.
+Equipment Rent Buy Notes Required Items Required Items Lip balm Х \$3-5 Stick, cream, or tube-type moisturizing balm, SPF 15 or greater.
 Products with zinc provide superior protection.
 Sunscreen Х \$5-10 At least 3-6 oz., SPF 30 or greater.
 Products with zinc provide superior protection.
 Dental Care X \$3-6 Whatever your oral hygiene system is (toothpaste, toothbrush, floss, retainer, etc.), you can likely adapt it to your course using trial or travel size versions.
-Skin Care х \$7 You may want to consider lotion (preferably unscented) or Vaseline in 3-5 oz travel-sized bottle, wash cloth-sized pack towel for backcountry bathing, and ointment for scrapes if you are prone to scarring.
-Hair Care x Х You may want to consider a comb or brush, bands, chopsticks, headwrap, ties, or whatever your system is.
-Menstrual products х \$5-35 Required if you menstruate.
+Skin Care Х \$7 You may want to consider lotion (preferably unscented) or Vaseline in 3-5 oz travel-sized bottle, wash cloth-sized pack towel for backcountry bathing, and ointment for scrapes if you are prone to scarring.
+Hair Care Х X You may want to consider a comb or brush, bands, chopsticks, headwrap, ties, or whatever your system is.
+Menstrual products X \$5-35 Required if you menstruate.
 Bring the products which work well for you, and bring slightly more supplies than you think you might need.
 This might mean tampons, pads, a menstrual cup, or some combo thereof.

-Personal Medications х Х Any prescriptions/supplements that are part of your system should be brought in sufficient quantities.
+iptions/supplements that are part of your buld be brought in sufficient quantities. -- ---